 Pro Tip: Keep this link somewhere handy like a document, spreadsheet, or note so you don’t have to log into your dashboard every time you want to use it.

 This link can be placed in Facebook posts, emails, tweets, and even text messages if your organization uses push notifications.
-It will also function for your Donate button on your Facebook page.
-If you need instructions for adding a Facebook donation button, you can find them here.

 Simply paste the link into any of these electronic communication channels.
 When people click (or tap) the link, your organization’s profile will open in either the Givelify app or in a browser, allowing for instantaneous prompted giving.
 By using your Givelify social giving link across as many channels as possible, you ensure you’re not missing a chance to fundraise.